Growing Mushrooms in Containers:

 White button mushrooms easy to grow and maintain.
 White button mushroom is very tasty than other varieties.
-White button mushrooms growing kits available in the market, and a white button mushroom grows well in a nitrogen rich manure for example horse manure.
-Ideal temperature for growing white button mushrooms is 21 C degrees.
+White button mushroom growing kits available in the market, and a white button mushroom grows well in nitrogen-rich manure for example horse manure.
+The ideal temperature for growing white button mushrooms is 21°C degrees.

-Oyster mushrooms are a high yielding variety, these mushrooms are quickly growing.
-These mushrooms are a great source of potassium, iron and proteins and very low cholesterol levels.
-Ideal temperature for growing oyster mushroom should be in the range of about 10-20 degrees.
-Growing kits are the best options for growing oyster mushrooms, these kits are filled with small inoculated log or a holey plastic bag filled with sterilized, inoculated straw or sawdust.
-Oyster mushrooms are tolerant to temperature variations and it can be the best choice for new gardeners.
+Oyster mushrooms are a high-yielding variety, these mushrooms are quickly growing.
+These mushrooms are a great source of potassium, iron, and proteins, and very low cholesterol levels.
+The ideal temperature for growing oyster mushrooms should be in the range of about 10-20 degrees.
+Growing kits are the best options for growing oyster mushrooms, these kits are filled with a small inoculated log or a holey plastic bag filled with sterilized, inoculated straw or sawdust.
+Oyster mushrooms are tolerant to temperature variations and can be the best choice for new gardeners.

 Shiitake mushrooms are normally grown on hardwoods or hardwood sawdust.
-These mushrooms can be grown easily in a container in indoors and outdoors, these mushrooms are best option for commercial farming.
+These mushrooms can be grown easily in a container indoors and outdoors, these mushrooms are the best option for commercial farming.